ringcentral/engage-digital-api-docs/docs/sdks/source-sdk/quick-start.md

 ### Send Context Data

-It is possible to send context data via the Source SDK.
+It is possible to send context data via the Channel SDK.
 This context data can be transmitted via the Message, Private Message or User objects.
 The context data linked to Message and Private Message objects will be associated with the thread on the Engage Digital side and will be displayed below the imported messages.
 The context data linked to the User object will be synchronized with the customer record on Engage Digital side.

 It is recommended to use the Message and Private Message context data for session related information (i.e. page url, shopping cart amount, detected intention, ...).
 On the contrary, the User context data should be used to enrich the customer record on the Engage Digital side, they should only include information related to the user.